ViktorC/DETROID/README.md

 The framework provides two different ways to generate a FEN-file for static evaluation tuning.
 The first way is self-play.
 With the exception of one, all parameters and their descriptions can be found in the paragraph describing the game play based optimization method.
 The only novel parameter is the target path for the FEN-file which defaults to "fens.txt".
 **Usage:** `-g byselfplay -games 100 -tc 2000 [-inc 10 -destfile my_fens.txt -concurrency 4]`

-The other way is by PGN conversion.
-This requires a PGN file of chess games to be converted to a FEN-file.
+The other way is PGN conversion.
+This requires a PGN file of chess games which can then be converted to a FEN-file.
 The only mandatory parameter is the file path to the PGN file.
-The optional parameters are the maximum number of games to convert from the PGN file, and the file path of the generated FEN-file.
+The optional parameters are the maximum number of games from the PGN file to convert, and the file path of the generated FEN-file.
 **Usage:** `-g bypgnconversion -sourcefile my_pgn.pgn [-maxgames 50000 -destfile my_fens.txt]`

 The generated FEN-files can also be filtered to possibly improve the optimization results.
 For example, all the positions and their labels from drawn games can be removed from the FEN-file.
 The file path to the source FEN-file is a mandatory parameter, while the destination file path is optional and defaults to "fens.txt".